circleci/circleci-docs/jekyll/_cci1/ios-builds-on-os-x.md

 ### Pre-starting the simulator

-You might want to pre-start the iOS simulator before building your application to make sure that the simulatori s booted in time.
+You might want to pre-start the iOS simulator before building your application to make sure that the simulator is booted in time.
 Doing that generally reduces the number of simulator timeouts that customers observe in their builds.